Cannabis Regulations

 CALIFORNIA CANNABIS REGULATIONS

+Cannabis is a highly regulated industry.
 Cannabis business regulations in California exist at both the state level and the local county and city level.
 Local jurisdiction regulations and laws vary as each county and incorporated city has the authority to independently regulate cannabis businesses or even ban them.
-In fact most California cities and counties still ban all cannabis business.
+In fact, most California cities and counties still ban all cannabis businesses.
 About 46% of cities and counties do allow at least one type of cannabis business.

 State cannabis regulations are adopted by the California Department of Cannabis Control (DCC) which was established in 2021 pursuant to a budget trailer bill (AB 141) passed by the California Legislature which, among other things, consolidated the then existing state cannabis regulatory and licensing authority that was previously split between the California Department of Food and Agriculture (CDFA), the California Department of Public Health (CDPH) and the former California Bureau of Cannabis Control (BCC).

 The Department of Cannabis Control consolidated the cannabis regulations from those three agencies into one set of regulations.
-The consolidated state cannabis regulations can now be found in one title in the California Code of Regulations – Title 4, Division 19.
+The consolidated state cannabis regulations can now be found in the California Code of Regulations – Title 4, Division 19.
+(Regulations regarding the Cannabis Appellations Program and OCal Program are in Title 3, Division 8.)
 State cannabis regulations apply to cannabis cultivators, retailers, manufacturers, distributors, testing laboratories, microbusinesses, and temporary cannabis events.

-Regulations adopted by the DCC follow the rulemaking procedures and standards established by the Administrative Procedure Act ( California Government Code section 11340 et seq.) including a review of proposed regulations by the Office of Administrative Law (California Code of Regulations, Title 1, sections 1 through 280).
+Regulations adopted by the DCC follow the rulemaking procedures and standards established by theĀ California Administrative Procedure Act (California Government Code section 11340 et seq.) including a review of proposed regulations by the Office of Administrative Law (California Code of Regulations, Title 1).

-Cannabis and hemp are currently regulated in separate supply chains and cannabis licensees are not authorized to engage in hemp activities on their licensed cannabis premises.
+Cannabis and hemp are currently regulated in separate supply chains and cannabis licensees are generally not authorized to engage in hemp activities on their licensed cannabis premises, except that on October 2, 2025, the California Governor signed Assembly Bill 8 regulating intoxicating hemp products and integrating them into the state’s cannabis regulatory framework.

 Cannabis use, possession, and distribution remains illegal under federal law pursuant to 21 U.S.C. § 801 et seq.

-Contact us by phone or email to learn more about California cannabis law including state, county or city cannabis licensing and cannabis regulations, cannabis regulatory compliance, cannabis litigation, and hemp laws.
+Contact us by phone or email to learn more about California government law including California cannabis law, state, county or city cannabis licensing and cannabis regulations, regulatory compliance, litigation, and hemp laws.